mertcelikan/pdf-to-excel/README.md

 # PDF TO EXCEL
-Export your cvs with pdf extension to excel table
+Export your bills with pdf extension to excel table

 ## Table Of Content